Southeast Nebraska and Omaha Tour

 3. Indian Cave State Park

 10 miles south of Brownville on Hwy 67.
 3,052-acre Park on the Missouri River.
 Camping, 20 miles of trails.
-Please call 402-883-2575 in advance at for more information on park access and services.
+For current park accessibility and guidelines, go to: OutdoorNebraska.gov.

 Picturesque town on US 75 features the Nemaha Valley Museum and Peru State College.